Review of the Album Pray by American Heavy Metal Band Solstice

 However, as with some American heavy metal bands such as Slayer, the music of Solstice becomes too predictable and one dimensional offering the same types of melodies and bass lines.

-The Album Pray from the Title Track to Song 8
+The Album Pray from the Song Unseen to Song 7

 Final Thoughts About the Album Pray